shopgate-professional-services/ext-fashion-swatches/README.md

 # Shopgate Connect - Fashion swatches

-This extension adds color swatches to PLP and PDP.
+This extension adds color swatches and link swatches to PLP and PDP.
 Configured attributes/characteristics are shown in a fashion optimized styling on PDP.

 ## Configuration